=not named in book of Remembrance

 gravetone, with thanks to John Vaughan Ransley, P.

-Patience Ransley.
-She died on 26 September 1944, aged 63, at Barwick's Cave.
+Mrs Ransley died on 26 September 1944, aged 63, at Barwick's Cave.
 The armour-piercing shell had penetrated 40 feet of chalk and 9 inches of concrete (RH).
-Patience lived at 6 Union Row and was the widow of James Ransley (article)
+Mrs Ransley, a widow since 6 December 1935, was living at 6 Union Row.
+Previously Mr and Mrs Ransley had lived at 12 Bowling Green Hill, Dover, and also 5a Bowling Green Hill.

 Reid, A. G

-Alfred George Reid.
-He was a papermaker, and died on 12 August 1940, aged 38, at the Casualty Hospital, Union Road, after being injured at St Radigund's Road by an explosion.
+Alfred was a papermaker, and died on 12 August 1940, aged 38, at the Casualty Hospital, Union Road, after being injured at St Radigund's Road by an explosion.
 He was buried at Buckland, Dover.
-C7 10
+C7 10.

 "In proud and ever loving memory of my darling husband and Brian's dear Daddy, Alfred George Reid ...
 Thy way, not mine, O Lord.
 One of life's best.
 From your loving wife Grace and dear son Brian" (August 1940)